FelixOnline/v2/content/articles/2011-12-8-balderdash-and-other-lies.md

  - /comment/1935/balderdash-and-other-lies
 imported: true
 comments:
+ - value: >
- - Sorry what My video was much better tbh also Id just like to point out that Im not EDL so go fuck yourselves with your false reporting U MAD  want your head chopped off you white cunt
+     Sorry, what? ,My video was much better tbh also I'd just like to point out that I'm not EDL so go fuck yourselves with your false reporting.
+U MAD ???, want your head chopped off you white cunt

 # Article Taxonomies
 categories: